niiknow/bvtnet-items-provider/README.md

 * custom multi-column sorting with `options.sort` as key-value object
 * introducing `saveStateId` property for saving previous state and query on `localStorage`.

-0.9.9 - remove multi-parameters constructor for single object parameter
+0.9.9 - remove multi-parameters constructor for single object parameter, update doc to prep for version 1.0.0 release.

 # MIT